POSTED ON Jul 21, 2021 10:15:00 AM / by Real Property Associates

 Is 7.2% a "good" ROI?
 It depends on your goals and the market.
 However, the number you see after one year isn't permanent.
 ROI can change depending on a variety of factors and management strategies!

-If you want to improve ROI for a rental property, Seattle landlords should consider:
+To improve ROI for a rental property, Seattle landlords should consider:

 • Increasing rental rates to generate more real estate income